LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 instead as this option is now deprecated.

 * **NotifyConclusion** (v1.5.0): if `true` sends an email to all participants of a document when it is concluded.
+* **AreActionsOrderedByDefault** (v1.6.0): if `true`, actions of the document flow will be ordered by default unless overriden by the user during the document creation.
 * **FlowActionTicketValidityMinutes**: defines the validity in minutes of the ticket that is sent in the signature reminder email which allows an user to sign without logging in.
 The default value is `1440` (24 hours).